Jersey City, New Jersey Therapists

 The lively Jersey City, located in northeastern New Jersey, is known for the stunningly beautiful views of places like Manhattan, various islands on the water, and even the Statue of Liberty.
 The population of Jersey City stands at an estimated 270,753 residents, according to 2017 data from the U.S. Census Bureau.
-With its fantastically convenient location, it is no wonder more people are moving to the once small town in droves.
-Jersey City is experiencing a population surge right now, with an annual growth rate of 9.3 percent.
+With its fantastically convenient location, it is no wonder more people are moving to the once-small town in droves.
+Jersey City is experiencing a population surge right now, with an annual growth rate of 9.3%.
 Unfortunately, that means bad news for the city’s mental health status.

 A surprising truth that is often overlooked is the influence education has on one’s mental health.
 There is a strong link between the quality of education one receives and the future of his or her mental health.
-This means those who receive a more premium education (vis-à-vis attending a private school or an A-grade school), will be less likely to be diagnosed with a mental disorder in the future.
-Sadly, this effect goes both ways; if you are the recipient of poor education (vis-à-vis attending a public school with lower than average test scores), then you are much more likely to suffer from a mental illness in the years to come.
+This means those who receive more premium education (vis-à-vis attending a private school or an A-grade school), will be less likely to be diagnosed with a mental disorder in the future.
+Sadly, this effect goes both ways; if you are the recipient of poor education (vis-à-vis attending a public school with lower-than-average test scores), then you are much more likely to suffer from a mental illness in the years to come.
 Schools in Jersey City, New Jersey seldom boast high test scores.
-The average test score in the city is a comparatively low 32 percent, according to Area Vibes.
-The state average test score is 43 percent, while the national average is 49 percent.
+The average test score in the city is a comparatively low 32%, according to Area Vibes.
+The state average test score is 43%, while the national average is 49%.
 Jersey City’s test scores are far below that of a typical relatively mentally-sound population.
 These scores are partly responsible for forming a vulnerable demographic.

 The Trouble of Finding a Suitable Therapist in Jersey City, New Jersey